 Learn something new every day More Info... by email

-It is important to understand that disposable income is not the same as discretionary income, the latter of which may actually be more important to people than disposable income.
+It is important to understand that disposable income is not the same as discretionary income.
 Discretionary income is the income left over after taxes and other routine expenses.
-Thus, disposable income is, nearly always, a higher value than discretionary income, but may not truly reflect the costs a person has to deal with routinely.
+Thus, the value of income that is disposable is, nearly always, higher than discretionary income, but may not truly reflect the costs a person has to deal with routinely.